tommi1hirvonen/Biflow/README.md

     - In addition to the same rights as the Editor role
         - Can manage users and global settings
         - Can manage other users' subscriptions
-        - Can view stack traces of failed steps (when available)
+        - Can view stack traces of failed and cancelled steps (when available)

 ## Encryption